top of page

 COURSE INFORMATION

 Learning takes place in the vibrant and innovative environment of our city-side premises, which gives our multimedia journalism students a state-of-the-art home and a conducive environment to learn.
-You’ll benefit from a range of high-spec facilities and spaces, including in-house TV and radio studios.
-You will be taught by a team of dedicated, experienced professionals from backgrounds including TV and radio, local and national newspapers, and online news sites.
+They benefit from a range of high-spec facilities and spaces, including in-house TV and radio studios.
+Our students are taught by a team of dedicated, experienced professionals from backgrounds including TV and radio, local and national newspapers, and online news sites.

 FEATURES AND BENEFITS